-By 2023, we aim to generate 20 percent of our GMV (Gross Merchandise Volume) with more sustainable products.
+By 2023, we generate 25% of our GMV (Gross Merchandise Volume) with more sustainable products.

 Why does Zalando have its own sustainability flag and criteria for more sustainable fashion?

 As a customer-centric company we believe in the progress we can collectively achieve by offering products with lower impacts on people and the planet.
 Based on the materials and processes used, and by enabling customers to live their values when making these purchases.
 That's why – in the absence of a global definition – we are already taking action by highlighting the benefits of our growing assortment of more sustainable fashion.
 For this we use the backing of third-party certifications and standards that tell, among other things, that organic cotton has a lower impact than conventional cotton.
 We aim to make this impact as transparent as possible to our customers along the customer journey.

 What qualifies a product to be flagged with “sustainability” on Zalando?

 The flagged products have at least one sustainability attribute that fulfills Zalando’s required criteria.
 The criteria cover the use of more sustainable materials and processes based on the Sustainable Apparel Coalition’s Higg Materials Sustainability Index and Textile Exchange’s Preferred Fiber and Materials List, as well as minimum content requirements for those materials (e.g. a cotton t-shirt needs to contain at least 50% organic cotton).
 The accepted materials and processes are certified to third-party environmental, animal welfare and social standards.
 The full list of criteria can be found in our Fashion Store.
 This product-specific sustainability information is collected from the brand during the order process along with other important data like material, care and size.
 We conduct weekly verifications of third-party brand certifications.

 How does Zalando ensure its sustainability criteria are ambitious enough?